 The monthly value is displayed in large letters in the School Office area.
 Children are rewarded for displaying these values with ‘golden tokens’.
 These tokens are added to the token collector in the school hall and contribute to the half-termly reward for the winning house.

 Star of the Week is presented in whole school celebration assemblies on a Friday for showing positive behaviour, including demonstrating a growth mindset, good work, for example, challenging themselves both in and out of the classroom.
 These children are invited to the staff room on a Friday for biscuits and juice with Miss Forchione.

 Waddesdon Village Primary School believe that regular school attendance is the key to enabling children to maximise the educational opportunities available to them and become emotionally resilient, confident and competent adults who are able to realise their full potential and make a positive contribution to their community.

 At the end of each half term, attendance for all children is calculated.
 Children who have 100% attendance at the end of each half term, receive an 'Awesome Attendance' wristband or sticker.
 Class attendance is also calculated at the end of each half term and the class percentage is displayed as a block graph in the school hall on the 'Awesome Attendance' board.
 The class with the highest attendance get to have a MUFTI Day on the last Friday of each half term.
-The winning class also receive a certificate.

-Writing, Reading and Mathematics Awards
+Writing and Mathematics Awards